 - Further theoretical and scientific knowledge through an extensive series of lectures and seminars

 The teaching staff of the hospital departments comprises general practitioners and specialists.
 The specialties represented are: Endodontics, Oral and Maxillofacial Surgery, Oral Medicine, Orthodontics, Periodontics, Prosthodontics and Pediatric Dentistry.
 Other specialists (e.g. Oral Pathology, Radiology) are available for consultations.
-All clinical teachers hold appointments in the Faculty of Dentistry, McGill University.
+All clinical teachers hold appointments in the Faculty of Faculty of Dental Medicine and Oral Health Sciences, McGill University.

 The General Practice Residency Program is accredited by both the Order of Dentists of Quebec and the Canadian Dental Association Commission on Dental Accreditation.